Sigmmma/c20/src/content/h1/guides/levels/bsp-troubleshooting/readme.md

 ```

 It is totally harmless and just means you have not assigned [background sounds](~sound_looping) and [sound environments](~sound_environment) to all of your [clusters](~scenario_structure_bsp#clusters-and-cluster-data).
 This step is done in Sapien and is recommended but optional for your map.

+# JMS problems
+## Error: reached end of file during parse
+This means the JMS file was incomplete or improperly formatted.
+Tool expected it to have more data but the file ended.
+You should never see this error unless the JMS exporter addon/script you are using has a bug, in which case you should upgrade it to the latest version or use a different JMS exporter.
+This error has been known to occur with some 3ds Max scripts.

+## Error: model file has wrong version number
+Your JMS file was exported for the wrong game version (e.g. Halo 2).
+If using the [Halo Asset Blender Development Toolset](~halo-asset-blender-development-toolset), pay attention to the export settings and choose Halo CE.

 # Unknown causes
 {% alert %}